 Chinese broccoli is not the same as American broccoli.
 It’s more of a leafy vegetable that pretty much pairs well with any dish.

-Where can I find Chinese broccoli?
+Where to find Chinese broccoli?

 It’s readily available (and very affordable) at Asian grocery stores.
 Alternatively, if you can’t find Chinese broccoli, feel free to sub out with broccolini or regular broccoli.